bnewbold/lsh-interop/README.md

   table contents, quoted text.
 Do include reference lists, but do not include tokens from URLs or identifiers.
 - UTF-8 encoded tokens
-- fallback to unicode word separators for tokenization (TODO: ???)
+- fallback to unicode word-character boundaries for tokenization if a language-specific tokenizer is not available
-- no zero-width or non-printing unicode modifiers
+- tokens should include only "word characters", as commonly included in unicode-aware regex libraries.
+Specifically including the cateogires: `Ll Lu Lt Lo Lm Mn Nd Pc`.
+They must include at least one letter/"Alphabetic" character.
-- tokens should include only "alphanumeric" characters (TODO: as defined by unicode plane?)
+- specifically, no zero-width or non-printing unicode modifiers
 - numbers (unless part of an alphanumeric string, eg an acronym) should not be included
-- tokens (words) must be 3 characters minimum
+- TODO: instead, strip all numeric characters?
 - OPTIONALLY, a language-specific stop-list appropriate for search-engine indexing may be used.